Low-wage workers bear financial brunt of denied abortions

 When both women learned they were pregnant, they came to the agonizing conclusion they couldn’t go through with it.

 “When you try to discuss the alternatives, you find the problems.
-If we could do this, where is the baby going to stay?” said Alyssa Burns, the warehouse worker who makes $16 an hour and was sharing two-bedroom apartment with her boyfriend and another couple when she found out she was pregnant last year.
+If we could do this, where is the baby going to stay?” said Alyssa Burns, the warehouse worker who makes $16 an hour and was sharing a two-bedroom apartment with her boyfriend and another couple when she found out she was pregnant last year.
 “We both work full-time jobs.
 My mom works.
 We can’t afford child care.”

 There are wide-ranging reasons why women may seek to terminate their pregnancies but for those struggling to make ends meet, finances are inevitably part of the calculation.
 Now many of them will be thrust into a circumstance they can’t afford as abortion bans and restrictions take hold in half the country after the Supreme Court overturned the 1973 Roe v.
 Wade ruling guaranteeing abortion rights.

-Note: This story has been corrected to show the legal scholar is Erika Bachiochi, not Bachico.